kolenaIO/kolena/docs/dataset/core-concepts/index.md

 from different distributions.
 Kolena uses the range of each metric to estimate its standard deviation which is used in calculating the z-score.

-**Filter Untested Datapoint**: this option allows you to rank your models only on datapoints that they were all tested on.
+**Filter Untested Datapoint (or Filter to Intersection)**: this option allows you to rank your models only on datapoints that they were all tested on.
 Use this feature if its important to you to standardize the comparison set of datapoints.